RenderKit/ospray/README.md

 : Parameters defining a cylinders geometry.

-For texturing each cylinder is seen as a 1D primitive, i.e. a line
+For texturing each cylinder is seen as a 1D primitive, i.e., a line
 segment: the 2D texture coordinates at its vertices v0 and v1 are linearly interpolated.